Why you need both a marketing funnel template and a sales funnel template

 With that being said, marketing and sales teams must work together in unison to do so.
 Fortunately, there are methodical approaches that can be applied to simultaneously guide prospects towards the end goal.

 They are recognized as marketing funnels and sales funnels — made up of many stages that correspond to the various channels within the buying process.
 Marketing and sales funnels should work in tandem to encourage communication and interaction between teams.
+Still wondering why you need a sales funnel template?
+Keep reading!

 Marketing funnels vs. Sales funnels